apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/01-standard-widgets.md

 If you don't specify a size, the `full` size is displayed.

-We'll talk about adding custom image sizes in [`apostrophe-attachments`](../../modules/apostrophe-attachments/README.md#addimagesizes) in a later tutorial.
+You'll talk about adding custom image sizes in [`apostrophe-attachments`](../../modules/apostrophe-attachments/README.md#addimagesizes) in a later tutorial.

 ### `apostrophe-files`